Co-Founder & Interim Executive Director

 After 19 years of living in Manhattan, Sara truly feels like a New Yorker at heart.
 In her spare time, she loves to attend Jewish cultural events, walk through Central Park and along the Hudson River and travel, especially to Israel.

 David has been part of Masorti on Campus since its inception.
 As a former Koach campus intern from the University of Illinois at Urbana–Champaign, and 2012 Koach Kallah co-chaired, David's insights have been key to getting us off the ground running.
 His experience with Koach's campus programs and mega-Shabbaton conferences have made him an invaluable member of our team.
-David's current position as "Creative Consultant" jives with his professional skills as an a working actor, teacher, and digital content creator.
+David's current position of "Creative Consultant" jives with his professional skills as an a working actor, teacher, and digital content creator.